-Blog post originally published by Adam Robinson on http://cerasis.com
+Shipping Capacity article originally published by Adam Robinson on https://cerasis.com.

 The shipping capacity crunch is not a new topic, but the end of 2017 is shaping up to reveal an unprecedented crunch, reports Chris Brady of Logistics Viewpoints.